 16. A Brief History of Time by Steven Hawking

-An internationally-acclaimed masterpiece by world-renowned physicist Steven Hawking, this book explores some of the biggest questions about the universe and time – with surprisingly easy-to-follow answers.
+An internationally-acclaimed masterpiece by world-renowned physicist Steven Hawking, this book explores some of the biggest questions about the universe and time—with surprisingly easy-to-follow answers.
 A truly enlightening read, the book covers topics such as dark energy, theories around space and time, the information paradox, and the cosmos.
+A must-read if you want to learn and explore the universe around us in a way you never have before.

 17. The Bell Jar by Sylvia Plath

 This semi-autobiographical novel is a beautifully rendered exploration of how a brilliant and successful woman, Esther Greenwood, struggles to find her place and identity in 1950s America and sinks into mental illness.
-Making our list as one of the best books of all time, it speaks of a woman struggling against society’s pressure to assert her true self.
+Making our list as one of the best books of all time, it speaks of a woman struggling against society’s pressure to assert her true self—one of the best autobiographies (opens in new tab) of sorts in our round-up.

 18. Beloved by Toni Morrison